|

 Heads-up play didn't last long at all.
 Within ten minutes, Mullis and Borovetz

 both ended up with their chips in the middle pre-flop.
-Both players had pairs
+Both players had

 Don Mullis and Jack Effel at Grand Casino Tunica during the WSOP Circuit Event